A possibility to try your theoretical knowledge in the field!

 An internship can provide a valuable experience in the field, as well as a reference for the future.
 An internship can be conducted in Sweden or abroad, in an NGO, a governmental organisation or in the private sector.
 This gives you endless possibilities for your third semester!

 During the third term of the MSc programme in Development Studies, Global Studies and Social Studies of Gender, you can do an internship for the whole semester, 20 weeks (30 credits) or for half a semester, 10 weeks (15 credits).
-Students of the MA programme in Middle Eastern Studies have the possibility of doing an internship for the first half of the semester (10 weels/15 credits) only.
+Students of the Master's programmes in Middle Eastern Studies and Social Scientific Data Analysis have the possibility of doing an internship for the first half of the semester (10 weels/15 credits) only.
 The internship course is only offered in the autumn term.

 Why do an internship?